friemen/zackzack/README.md

 ## My ideas and decisions so far

-Here are my decisions that explain why the code looks the way it
-does:

 State is kept in a global atom, according to Om's pgm model.

 There is a generic view component that starts a generic CSP-style controller process and renders a view according to the UI specification.

-Rendering as well as the controller process is in general separated from the Om component definition.
+Rendering as well as the controller process is in general separated from the Om component reification.

 Each form component has one channel that takes every event submitted by JS event listeners.
 Any user input is routed as